Dead Cells: Legacy

-In June 2023, developer Motion Twin announced that an animated series, titled Dead Cells: Immortalis, was in the works by French animation studio Bobbypills, the studio behind their animated trailers, and was released on June 19th, 2024 by French animation network, ADN (Animation Digital Network) and lasted for 10 episodes.
+In June 2023, developer Motion Twin announced that an animated series, titled Dead Cells: Immortalis, was in the works by French animation studio Bobbypills, the studio behind their animated trailers, and was released on June 19, 2024, by French animation network, ADN (Animation Digital Network) and lasted for 10 episodes.
 An English dub of the show was released on October 7.
+In August 2024, the roguelike first-person shooter Roboquest released an update featuring characters and items from Dead Cells, and in September 2025, BlazBlue Entropy Effect added the Prisoner as a playable character.

-In August 2024, roguelike first-person shooter Roboquest released an update featuring characters and items from Dead Cells.
+In February 2026, Evil Empire and Motion Twin were revealed to be co-developing on Castlevania: Belmont's Curse under license from Konami, following their prior collaboration on the Return to Castlevania expansion for Dead Cells.
+Belmont's Curse is the first 2D action role-playing entry of the Castlevania franchise since Castlevania: Order of Ecclesia (2008), produced in commemoration of the series' 40th anniversary.